Halibut205/Halibut_Clock/data/README.md

 # Data Directory

-This directory contains application data files that are automatically created and managed by the Fliqlo Timer.
+This directory contains application data files that are automatically created and managed by the Study Timer.

 ## Files